-This dual degree offers the student the opportunity to take advantage of course overlap between the MS in Accounting and MS in Finance curricula, and both degrees can completed in 51 graduate credits.
+The MS in Accounting/MS in Finance dual degree offers students the opportunity to take advantage of course overlap between the MS in Accounting and MS in Finance curricula.

 University of Michigan-Dearborn students who have been admitted to the MS-Accounting/MS-Finance may take up to 6 graduate credits during the final semester of their undergraduate program.